Renormalization of Chern-Simons Wilson Loops via Flux Quantization in Cohomotopy: Traditional Abelian Chern-Simons Theory

-Before we really start, for the useful understanding of the Wilson loop observables as reflecting anyon braiding phases (cf. Fig. \ref{BraidingOfFQHAnyons}) it is important to pinpoint a notoriously subtle factor of 2 in the definition of the \emph{level} of abelian Chern-Simons theory \cite[\S 5]{DijkgraafWitten1990}\cite{nLab:AbelianChernSimons}:
+Before we really start, for the useful understanding of the Wilson loop observables as reflecting anyon braiding phases (cf. Fig. \ref{BraidingOfFQHAnyons}) it is important to pinpoint a notoriously subtle factor of 2 in the definition of the \emph{level} of abelian Chern-Simons theory \cite[\S 5]{DijkgraafWitten1990}, and so we recall here (field theory experts may want to skip ahead) the standard definition of the abelian Chern-Simons action functional \cite{nLab:AbelianChernSimons}: